 2. Increase your rankings on Google

-Besides higher traffic volume, content can boost your website’s rankings in search results on Google and other search engines.
+Besides driving higher traffic volume, content boosts your website’s rankings in search results on Google and other search engines.
 And better search rankings can then drive even more traffic to your site.

 According to a study by Hubspot, businesses that regularly publish blog content end up with 97 percent more inbound links than non-blogging companies.
-Inbound links—links to your website from other sites—tell search engines that your site is a useful source of content, so the search engines bump your site higher on their results pages.
+Inbound links—links to your website from other sites—tell search engines that your site is a useful source of content.
+Then the search engines bump your site higher on their results pages.

 The same study showed that businesses with blogs have 434 percent more indexed pages, which also improve search rankings.